polkadot-developers/polkadot-docs/develop/toolkit/api-libraries/papi.md

     );

     // To interact with the chain's API, use `TypedApi` for access to
-    // all the necessary types and calls associated with this chain: const dotApi = client.getTypedApi(dot);
+    // all the necessary types and calls associated with this chain const dotApi = client.getTypedApi(dot);
     ```